TravelSizedLions/kleptool-package-manager/README.md

 - The output is always in $(0, 1)$, with pre- and post-sum normalization to encourage stable heuristic adaptation.
 - More optimal configurations are considered "closer" to their neighbors and the end goal than other, less optimal configurations.

-## Stochastic Gradient Descent and Parameterizing A*

-Gradient
+#### The True Advantage of A* for Dependency Resolution

+We've discussed how an adaptive approach to A* is theoretically possible for dependency resolution, and that it offers a possible improvement over SAT-solvers.
+However, we've yet to discuss why Neural-A* is theoretically a far more valuable tool for this problem space than the traditional approach: Since SMT solvers are not concerned with finding an optimal solution, then should the A* algorithm fail to find the best solution due to a violation of admissability in the heuristic, the algorithm will have performed no worse than a SMT solver.

+This reduces the need for admissability in the heuristic from a hard requirement to an ideal, making it much less risky to target modeling an A* heuristic to be as close as possible to the true final distance from the starting configuration to the optimal one.

+More accurate heuristics in A* result in faster traversal of the configuration space, creating potential for an increase in not just quality of the resolution, but a decrease in time spent in the search space.

+In addition to this, leveraging A* opens up the possibility of modeling the heuristic and updating it over time based on real world information, opening up the way for future improvements.

 ## Common Questions and Concerns

 ### Privacy
 Klep is an AI driven tool, but not in the way you think.
 Klep does not use large language models such as OpenAI.
-Rather, Klep uses its own smale-scale neural net models local to your machine, and can only see and learn from the dependencies you have cached in its (again local) database.
-Think of Klep's AI component as a handshake between Klep's CLI and a statistical model to help you resolve dependencies faster and more safely.
+Rather, Klep uses its own small-scale neural net models local to your machine, and can only see and learn from the dependencies you have cached in its (again local) database.
+Think of Klep's AI component as a handshake between Klep's CLI and a statistical model to help you resolve dependencies faster and with fewer risks.

 However, Klep is also *opt-in* community driven.
 Your map of resolved dependencies can be shared with others on our public database of dependency maps if you so choose.
 This map includes metadata about versions, commit dates, and and high level properties for repositories you depend on, not details of implementation or parts of your local model.

 We're not here to spy on you.
-We're here to solve the dependency resolution problem in the same spirit as widespread open-source tools like git solved version control.
+We're here to solve the dependency resolution problem in the same spirit as widespread open-source tools like git solve their respective problems.

 ### Operational Complexity